habfem/book-store/README.md

 # nodejs-RESTAPI

-Simple restful API with nodejs, express and MongoDB
+Simple restful API with node, express, and MongoDB